oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

                            (get-duration n)))))]))
 ```

 In this function is provided two different ways to change a note.
 Either the note is shifted a certain number of half steps up or down, or a new note-name is provided.
 Instead of writing and calling two different functions, I simply allowed this function to take a message parameter (called type).
 If the type is 'shift, then we assume that the modification parameter is a number of half steps.
-Else, if the type is 'name, then we assume that the modification parameter is a name.
+Else, if the type is 'name, and we assume that the modification parameter is a name.
 Each message calls a different function with different parameters.

 ## Procedural Abstraction (Complex Functions)